on4kjm/FLEcli/README.md

 ```
 ./FLEcli csv -i activation.txt --overwrite --interpolate
 ```
-This command will generate `activation.csv` based on the `activation.txt` FLE logfile.
+This command will generate `sotaActivation.csv` based on the `sotaActivation.txt` FLE logfile.
 If the output file exists, it will be overwritten as the `--overwrite` flag has been specified.
 The `--interpolate` flag will interpolate the missing non-entered times based on the first and the last entered time.